 Teaching a dog should

 be effective, fun and user-friendly for people and their pets.
-What I've learned from the many dogs I work with is that
+What I've learned from the many dogs I've worked with is that

 the secret to good dog training is--there are no secrets!
 No tricks, gimmicks or